immutables/immutables.github.io/mongo.md

 ### Creating repositories

 Once repository class is generated, it's possible to instantiate this class using `new` operator.
 You need to supply `org.immutables.common.repository.RepositorySetup` as a constructor argument.
 Setup could be shared by all repositories for a single MongoDB database. `RepositorySetup` combines definition of a thread pool and MongoDB database and configured `com.google.gson.Gson` instance.

-Luckily, for getting started and for simpler applications, there's an easy way to create a setup using `RepositorySetup.forUri` factory method.
-Pass mongodb connection string and setup will be created with default settings.
+Luckily, to get started and for simpler applications, there's an easy way to create a setup using `RepositorySetup.forUri` factory method.
+Pass MongoDB connection string and setup will be created with default settings.

 ```java
 RepositorySetup setup = RepositorySetup.forUri("mongodb://localhost/test");
 ```

-Test database on a default port on a local machine: just launch `mongod` to get up and running.
+Test database, the default port on a local machine: just launch `mongod` to get it up and running.

 To fully customize setting use `RepositorySetup` builder: